Capture the Value from Project Portfolio Management with OnePlan

 Strategy Definition and Alignment with Strategic Initiatives: Navigating with a Clear Compass

 An organization’s strategy serves as its guiding North Star.
 Any projects that do not align with this strategy are akin to sailing rudderless ships in uncharted waters.
-PPM is pivotal in ensuring that the portfolio of selected projects resonates perfectly with the organizational strategy, thereby maximizing ROI and eliminating resource wastage.
+PPM is pivotal in ensuring that the portfolio of selected projects resonates perfectly with the organizational strategy, maximizing ROI and eliminating resource wastage.
 Whether through association with strategic themes or articulation of well-defined Objectives and Key Results (OKRs), the definition of the strategy-initiative linkages is indispensable.
-Here, all projects should manifest a direct correlation with the organizational strategy, with at least 60% of time devoted to strategic work versus other tasks.
-All initiatives should have some connection to strategy of the organization.
+All projects should manifest a direct correlation with the organizational strategy, with at least 60% of time devoted to strategic work versus other tasks.
+All initiatives should have some connection to the organization’s strategy.

 Strategy